 My daughter experiences them regularly, early in the season when she is training for summer track.
 They can take your breath away.
 My advice is always to "run through them," but often times it has been known to slow her down to a walk or crawl until the pain subsides.

-What is this sharp twinge of pain just below the rib cage usually on the right?
+What is this sharp twinge of pain just below the rib cage usually on the right side?
 It is called a "side stitch" or "exercise related transient abdominal pain" (ETAP); and until recently there was no clear and universally explanation for the cause of this annoying cramp.
-Although not considered a true sports injury, it has been estimated that 70% of regular runners suffered from a side stitch in the last 12 months, that's a big pain in the gut!
+Although not considered a true sports injury, it has been estimated that 70% of regular runners suffered from a side stitch in the last 12 months.
+That's a big pain in the gut!

 Some researchers believe that the side stitch is caused by stretching the ligaments that extend from the diaphragm to the internal organs, particularly the liver.
 The jarring motion of running while breathing in and out tends to stretch these ligaments.
 Runners tend to exhale every two or four steps, more frequently when trying to get back into shape.
 Most people exhale as the left foot hits the ground, but some people exhale when the right foot hits the ground.
 It is this group who seem more prone to get side stitches.